-Oxynet is a powerful toolset for the automatic interpretation of cardiopulmonary exercise test (CPET) data.
+Oxynet is a powerful AI-driven toolset for the automatic interpretation of cardiopulmonary exercise test (CPET) data.

 About the Oxynet Project

-Universal access to high-quality healthcare is a global challenge.
-Leveraging AI and vast data resources, Oxynet aims to revolutionize the diagnosis of medical conditions through CPET, facilitating accurate and timely clinical decisions while reducing costs associated with diagnostic errors and delays.
+Universal access to high-quality healthcare remains a global challenge.
+Oxynet leverages AI and vast data resources to revolutionize the diagnosis of medical conditions through CPET analysis, enabling accurate and timely clinical decisions while reducing costs associated with diagnostic errors and delays.

-- AI algorithms approximating human cognition in CPET analysis
+- Advanced AI algorithms that approximate human cognition in CPET analysis

-We seek collaboration with universities, hospitals, clinics, medical professionals, and companies involved in medical device development and commercialization.
-Together, we can advance R&D, support research financially, contribute to scientific publications, share data, develop web applications, conduct market analyses, and validate algorithms for clinical use.
+We actively seek collaboration with universities, hospitals, clinics, medical professionals, and companies involved in medical device development and commercialization.
+Together, we can advance research and development, provide financial support for research initiatives, contribute to scientific publications, share valuable data, develop innovative web applications, conduct comprehensive market analyses, and validate algorithms for clinical implementation.

 The Pyoxynet Package

-Pyoxynet is a suite of deep neural network algorithms designed for CPET data analysis.
-Built with Keras and TensorFlow, the models are available in TFLite format for efficiency, with direct TensorFlow model usage from version 11.6 onward.
+Pyoxynet is a comprehensive suite of deep neural network algorithms specifically designed for CPET data analysis.
+Built using Keras and TensorFlow, the models are available in efficient TFLite format, with direct TensorFlow model usage supported from version 11.6 onward.

-- Inference Model: Estimates exercise intensity domains from CPET data.
+- Inference Model: Estimates exercise intensity domains from CPET data with high accuracy

 🐍 Install the Python package